-B. Campaign Finance Report Form.
-The campaign finance report shall be on a form provided by the Election Board, and shall require the person filing it to sign a sworn statement that all of the information in the Campaign Finance Report is true.
+- B. Campaign Finance Report Form.
+The campaign finance report shall be on a form provided by the Election Board and shall require the person filing it to sign a sworn statement that all of the information in the Campaign Finance Report is true.
 Sanctions for failing to comply with the report requirements are addressed in Section 5 of this Chapter.
-The Campaign Finance Report is a Tribal Record for purposes of public availability.
+The Campaign Finance Report is a Tribal Record for purposes of public availability. - C. Contents.

-- c.
-Contents.
 The campaign finance report shall include the following information: - 1.
 For each contribution, the name of the person who made the contribution, the date of the contribution, and the amount; - 2.
 Copies of receipts or equivalent documentation for each contribution; and - 3.
-A list of each In-Kind Contribution, including the name of the person who made the In-Kind Contribution, the type of In-Kind contribution, the date it was made, and the equivalent value.
+A list of each In-Kind Contribution, including the name of the person who made the In-Kind Contribution, the type of In-Kind contribution, the date it was made, and the equivalent value. - E. Within 10 Business days from the conclusion of the Campaign Finance Reporting compliance period, the Election Board is required to prepare a Final Campaign Finance Compliance Report to include a list of those Candidates that have complied with the Reporting requirements mandated herein, as well as a list of those Candidates that have failed to comply.
+Such Report is to be delivered to the Ogema, the Tribal Council and the Tribal Court, and posted publicly on the Election Board website.
+Such Report is to include a recitation of the Regulations which will preclude any individual that is not in compliance with the Regulations from running for office in the next Election.